-PaCE supports Indigenous students to stay in school by involving them in culturally appropriate experiences including guided bush walks with Elders, providing students with school uniforms and other essentials, involving students in learning traditional art and dance programs such as Waang Djarii.
-PaCE helps students into work experience, career choices and higher education planning
+The TIDE PaCE program supports Indigenous students to stay in school and complete their education, by involving them in culturally appropriate experiences.
+These include guided bush walks with Elders, providing students with school uniforms and other essentials, involving students in learning traditional art and dance programs, such as Waang Djarii.

 PaCE helps students into work experience, making career choices and planning for higher education.

 PaCE has been working with the following schools: Chatham High, Wingham High, Wingham Public, Wingham Brush, Cundletown Primary, Taree West Public, Manning Gardens, Gloucester High and Chatham Public.